bsgriggs/mendix-react-flow/README.md

 ![nodes](https://github.com/bsgriggs/mendix-react-flow/blob/media/nodes.png)
 **Data**
 The Nodes List can be any object.
 This object will be used to evaluate ALL the other expressions on this tab.
 The Node ID MUST BE UNIQUE across all nodes.
-The Label should be a user-friendly description of the node.
-It is displayed as the title of the navigation buttons

 **Positions**
 The recommendation is to have the Node objects store a simple coordinate system and then apply scaling in the widget.
 This makes it easier to manage the positions, and adjustments to the scale can be done all in one place.
 For example, the nodes could have positions (0,0) (0,1) (1,2) and scaling (400, 175), resulting in the final positions (0,0) (0, 175), and (400, 350).